-The Regional Development Australia (RDA) Sunshine Coast Incorporated committee was created in June 2009 and incorporated in January 2010.
-It consists of up to 11 members with an executive team that includes the Chair, Deputy Chair, Treasurer, and Secretary.
+The Regional Development Australia (RDA) Moreton Bay and Sunshine Coast Incorporated committee was created in March 2024.
+It consists of 10 members with an executive team that includes the Chair, Deputy Chair, Treasurer, and Secretary.

 Gavin Keeley